Golf Tutorials

 Think of it as leaving the course in slightly better condition than you found it.

-• Rake Bunkers: If you hit your ball into a sand trap, you must rake your footprints and the mark your ball made on your way out.
+• Rake Bunkers: If you hit your ball into a sand trap, you need to rake your footprints and the mark your ball made on your way out.
 Simply smooth the sand so the next person has a fair shot.

-When your ball lands on the soft green, it will leave a small indentation called a ball mark.
+• Repair Ball Marks: When your ball lands on the soft green, it leaves a small indentation called a ball mark.
 Use a tee or a divot tool to gently push the surrounding turf back towards the center of the depression to fix it.
 This keeps the greens healthy for everyone.

 Be Mindful of Others